msolorio/versollabs_blog/content/posts/1_authenticating_shopify.md

 +++
 date = '2024-11-24T15:17:33-08:00'
 draft = false
-title = 'Authenticating a Shopify app with ExpressJS'
+title = 'Managing OAuth flow with Shopify and ExpressJS'
 +++

-While I was building the initial backbone for the Junta platform, one of my first major initiatives was to collect storefront data from ecommerce solutions like Shopify and Google Ads.
+While building the initial backbone for the Junta platform, one of my first major initiatives was to collect storefront data from ecommerce solutions like Shopify and Google Ads.
 With Junta, our goal is to unify this data and expose behind a user-friendly product for helping small businesses track trends and derive insight.
 I decided Shopify, being a popular platform with a rich API made a good candidate to start.

 The Shopify dev team maintains the `shopify-app-js` tool suite, including [@shopify/shopify-api](https://github.com/Shopify/shopify-app-js/tree/main/packages/apps/shopify-api#readme), a framework agnostic library for TypeScript and JavaScript backend apps to hook into Shopify's OAuth flow using [authorization code grant](https://shopify.dev/docs/apps/build/authentication-authorization/access-tokens/authorization-code-grant).
 This package will allow a storefront owner to make varified requests to our application in order to approve our use of their storefront data.